MGM103/BitDAO_Bootcamp/README.md

 # BitDAO_Bootcamp
-This repo will hold all the code created for the BitDAO solidity bootcamp Descriptions of the directories and to which homework item they apply to are given below.
+This repo will hold all the code created for the BitDAO solidity bootcamp. \n Descriptions of the directories and to which homework item they apply to are given below.

 Homework 1: Basics of Solidity